Produced by Bill Fiorella

 “[“Campfire Cook”] has a natural country drawl, and the lyrics, connecting back to the title, are quite humorous and clever.
 It’s an empowering song and an exciting glimpse into what the new album has in store” – Magnet

 Born in Ontario, Canada and raised in Pennsylvania, Matthew spent much of his youth joyously alongside his father in the eastern woodlands.
 A deep love of music was always within him and when, at age 13, his father passed away, he delved into that love and began playing guitar and writing songs.
 As a young adult, instead of being swept into the current of big city living, Matthew sought out the experience of life in the American wilderness living nomadically in our national forests.

 A profound and dynamic connection to the natural world is the hallmark of Matthew’s music.
 There is an inherent sense of humor in Matthew’s songs which is the product of a life such lived.
 With one foot in the world of human kind and the other in the realm of the mystic, the music of Matthew O’Neill bridges the senses and intuition, encouraging its listeners at once to let go, tune in and get real.

 Campfire Cook brings together Matthew’s extensive musical history, with intimate acoustic pieces amidst more extended “passionate, trance-induced song explorations.”
 Known for an unrepentant, raw guitar sound, his solos bring us to the edge of our seats and the very edge of our known sonic vocabulary.
 Matthew, as an artist, stands apart from his musical contemporaries as a feral and unapologetic songwriter combining frequencies of both ancient and modern sound with lyrics of wild abandon.
-Matthew currently resides in the Catskill Mountains of New York with his wife and son.
+Matthew currently resides in the Catskill Mountains of New York with his wife and children.